Ontario Student Assistance Program (OSAP)

 Students will receive notification and further instructions from the Ministry of Colleges and Universities if they have been placed on either an academic probation warning or an academic restriction.
 There are appeals if students have experienced extenuating circumstances.
 Please visit the OSAP Appeals section for a link to the OSAP Review Manual.
 Instructions for appealing an academic restriction are outlined in the manual.

 To apply, you must visit the OSAP website and either register for a new account, or sign into an existing one.
 You will then be able to access the online application.

 - During the application process, you will be asked to provide supporting documentation and to complete the online Master Student Financial Assistance Agreement (MSFAA) if it's your first time applying

-The Student Awards Office recommends that you submit your online application no later than July 1 (for a September start date) to ensure sufficient time for funding to be available for September.
+The Financial Aid and Awards Office recommends that you submit your online application no later than July 1 (for a September start date) to ensure sufficient time for funding to be available for September.

 - A typical application will normally take two weeks to process (depending on the time of year), while an application which requires special consideration may take eight to 10 weeks to process

 |OSAP Application Deadline||Applications must be submitted 60 days before the end of your current study period|